mfzlur/AI-Learning-Portal/backend/tests/Report.md

 4. ```test_routes_are_registered()```
 Tests that essential routes are correctly registered in the application
     - Passed Inputs:
-        - None - Examines app.url_map
+        - Examination of app.url_map to retrieve all registered routes
+        - Check for essential endpoints: '/courses', '/ga/', '/notes/'
     - Expected Output:
-        - Key routes should be present in url_map
+        - Key routes should be present in app.url_map
     - Actual Output:
-        - Essential routes confirmed registered
+        - Essential routes confirmed registered in the application:
+          - /courses endpoint found
+          - /ga/ endpoint found
+          - /notes/ endpoint found
     - Result:
         - ```Passed```
     - Test Code: